 Considering that level of misunderstanding, it’s crucial for employers to be able to explain to their employees in simple, clear terms why such insurance protection is in their best interest.
 Here are some tips for making that happen.

 - Lose the jargon.
 You may be well-acquainted with industry terms and acronyms, but your goal should be to break down concepts using terminology anyone can understand.

 - Be clear about costs.
-In the 2018 Insurance Barometer Study by Life Happens and LIMRA, 44 percent of millennials overestimated life insurance costs five times over.
+In the 2018 Insurance Barometer Study by Life Happens and LIMRA, 44% of millennials overestimated life insurance costs five times over.
 Give your employees a close idea of what they’ll be paying, making it clear final costs will depend on the type of policy chosen and their projected life expectancy.
-A general rule of thumb from Bankrate: A life insurance policy should factor in your debt, income, mortgage and education responsibilities.
+A general rule of thumb from Nerdwallet: A life insurance policy should factor in your debt, income, mortgage and education responsibilities.
 Calculate your obligations including your mortgage, college costs, other debts and other obligations including funeral costs then subtract your savings, existing funds for college and current life insurance policy.
 The remainder is the gap you need to fill.

 - Use real-life examples.
 Map out different scenarios explaining how an unexpected death or disability could financially affect someone who does not have insurance compared to someone who does, including the potential impacts to their families.